jespertheend/Minecraft-markup-language/README.md

 mcMarkup.py is a simple python script to generate a cube of command blocks from a file of commands

 ### Usage ###
+Open your world on a server with rcon enabled.
 Put [mcrcon.py](https://github.com/barneygale/MCRcon) in the same folder as this script, put a file named `input.mcm` in the same folder as `mcMarkup.py`.
 Run the script, and you're done.
 That's all there is, your list of commands will be placed in the world on a clock that is fired every tick.
 Aditional syntax can be used: